-Berlin is the capital and the largest city in the country while German is the official language.
-Germany is a developed country with very high living standards with universal health care system and tuition-free university education.
+Germany is a developed country with very high living standards.
 It is the third largest exporter and importer of goods globally.
-The economy has highly skilled labor force, a large capital stock, high level of innovation and very low corruption levels and has one of the lowest unemployment rates (4.7%) in the world.
-The automobile industry in the country is one of the most competitive and together with the IT sector; they make the bulk of the country’s GDP.
+The economy has highly skilled labor force, a large capital stock, high level of innovation and very low corruption levels.
+It also has one of the lowest unemployment rates (4.7%) in the world.
+The automobile industry in the country is one of the most competitive and makes up a large percentage of the country's IQ together with the IT sector.
 The country has high life expectancy with an average of 80 years and a low fertility rate of 1.41 children per woman.
-The death rate exceeds the birth rate and currently, Germany has a population of 80.1 that is in decline.
+The death rate exceeds the birth rate and currently, Germany has a population of around 80.1 million.

-The country has a unitary semi-presidential government and French is the national and the official language of the country.
+France has a unitary semi-presidential government.
+French is the national and the official language of the country.
 It has a mixed economy with the government having a substantive intervention and enterprises.
 One of the biggest industries in France is the aerospace industry which is led by the European consortium Airbus.
-Champagne and Bordeaux's wines are major exports of the nation.
-The population of the country is at 66.6 people with an average growth rate of +0.6% annually.
+Wines from Champagne and Bordeaux are major exports of the nation.
+The population of the country is at 66.6 million people with an average growth rate of +0.6% annually.

 The country is a unitary parliamentary state led by the president and the prime minister.
 Italy is divided into twenty regions with five of the regions having a special autonomous status that enables them to enact legislation for their local matters.
 The economy of the country is a mixed capitalist economy which is the third largest in the eurozone.
-The living standards are high being ranked eighth in the world and are known for its creative and innovative businesses.
-It is one of the most industrialized countries with Ferrari luxury cars being one of Italy’s exports.
 The agricultural sector is also highly developed and competitive with the country being the leading global wine producer.
 The great recession in the early 1980s negatively affected the Italian economy coupled with European sovereign-debt crisis.
-The population of Italy is at 60,782,668 with the fertility rate in Italy is 1.42 children per woman with 20% of the population being over 65 years.
+The population of Italy is around 60 million.

-The Kingdom Of Spain has a unitary parliamentary system of governance.
+The Kingdom of Spain has a unitary parliamentary system of governance.
 Madrid is the largest and the capital city of the country.
 Spain is divided into 17 administrative regions and two autonomous municipalities.
-The education system in Spain is one 0fthe worst among the developed countries.
-Increased interest in learning the Spanish language especially in Africa and Asia has made it easier for the Spanish companies to invest in the continents.
-The biggest let down to the nation’s economy is high inflation coupled with a booming black market.
-The country’s total population stands at 46 million with over 88% being native Spaniards
+The country’s total population stands at around 46 million.